ePub(2.5 MB) View in various apps on iPhone, iPad, Android, Sony Reader, or Windows Phone

 Ensure that Splunk and its relevant services are running.
-For documentation on troubleshooting Splunk, please refer to their website.
+For documentation on how to troubleshoot Splunk issues, refer to the Splunk website.

-1. IPFIX packets are generated on client endpoints by Anyconnect NVM module.
+IPFIX packets are generated on client endpoints by AnyConnect NVM module.

-2. Client endpoints forward IPFIX packets to the Collector IP address
+The client endpoints forward IPFIX packets to the Collector IP address.

-3. Collector collects the information and forwards it to Splunk
+The collector collects the information and forwards it to Splunk.

-4. Collector sends traffic to Splunk on two different streams: Per Flow Data and Endpoint Identity Data
+The collector sends traffic to Splunk on three different streams: Per Flow Data, Endpoint Data, and Interface Data.

 IPFIX data 2055